jmcuneo/cs4241-the-other-one-a25/README.md

 It's lowkey confusing when you go to the render link, because the original A3 and the Svelte A3 is the exact same.

+When you go to the render link, and open the nav bar, you can click shift tracker or go to the nav bar and click ICE04 (Svelte)

 you will see all of the components within the login page and the application, as we used svelte for components!

 ### Contributions